RSapsford89/a-walk-in-the-park/README.md

 ﻿# a-walk-in-the-park
 ![alt text](image.png)
 ## project purpose
  A site for local walkers or visitors to the area of Greater Manchester.
 The sites main purpose is to get people to sign up to the newsletter by engaging those who are interested in finding both popular walks and the hidden gems for those seeking a more quiet and natural atmosphere.
 The aim of the site's design will be to engage users by giving them easy viewing and finding of walks with a gallery to entice them to sign-up and walk in the area.
-Walks will be rated, give estimated walk distance, location and show an images in each card.
+Walks will be rated, give estimated walk distance, location and show an image in each card.
 ## User Stories
 Who, Why, Because...